Thousands of Offers. Millions in Savings.

-How do I become a medical patient in California?California medical marijuana patients need two things before they can purchase legally.
+California medical marijuana patients need two things before they can purchase legally:

 - A medical marijuana identification card.

-Is Drug testing for marijuana legal in this state?Drug testing is legal in both medical and recreational markets.
-Federal law requires public and private employers in California to maintain a drug-free workplace; however, this is not interpreted to extend beyond the hours you are at work.
+Drug testing is legal in both medical and recreational markets.
+Federal law requires public and private employers in California to maintain a drug-free workplace.
+It is unclear whether some employers interpret this to extend beyond the hours you are at work.

-Is Delivery legal?Delivery is legal in both medical and recreational markets and cannot be prohibited by any local government on any public road in California.
+Cannabis delivery is legal in both medical and recreational markets and cannot be prohibited by any local government on any public road in California.

-How to pay for marijuana in California dispensaries?Dispensaries in California operate on a mostly cash basis.
+Dispensaries in California operate on a mostly cash basis.
 While you can use your debit card at many locations, the transaction is often run as though you were making an ATM withdrawal.

 California Marijuana Laws

 Passing on the 1996 ballot by 10 percent of the vote, Prop 215 became the first voter-backed initiative in the U.S. to authorize limited use of marijuana for medical purposes.
 In the years that would follow, several other legislative endeavors would further refine the laws as laid down by the Compassionate Use Act (CUA).